How to Make Heart-Shaped Seed Paper Valentines — Easy Step-by-Step Guide

 Quick answer

-To make heart-shaped seed paper valentines, you need recycled paper, seeds, water, and a blender, taking about 60 minutes.
-Start by blending the paper into pulp.
-This beginner-friendly activity has 12 steps and is perfect for families with kids aged 6+.
+To make heart-shaped seed paper valentines, you need recycled paper, seeds, water, and a blender, taking about 60 minutes for preparation.
+Start by blending the paper into pulp, then mix in seeds, press, and dry.
+This beginner-friendly activity has 12 core steps and is perfect for families with kids aged 6+.

 Step-by-Step Instructions